 With respect to the force requirements, handrails in buildings and facilities are required to withstand much higher forces because they are intended to provide support for rising from a sitting position, maneuvering into and out of a wheelchair or mobility aid, or walking up or down stairs or ramps.
 The handrails on a lift are intended only to provide stability as opposed to major support.
 Lift handrails meeting the 100 pound force requirement have been in service for many years with no known problem.
 Moreover, handrails mounted on walls, are subject to tor ques which are very different from those on lift handrails attached only to the platform.
-To withstand equivalent forces would require substantial rein forcement of the lift handrail attachment points, with corresponding increases in weight, and a potential decrease in the platform width.
-In the absence of information that the 100 pound force requirement is inad equate, it has not been changed.
+To with stand equivalent forces would require substantial rein forcement of the lift handrail attachment points, with corresponding increases in weight, and a potential decrease in the platform width.
+In the absence of information that the 100 pound force requirement is inadequate, it has not been changed.
+In regard to handrail shape or configuration, the Board is not aw are of any problems with either curved or vertical handrails, provided they move in tand em with the platform.

-In regard to h and rail shape or configuration, the Board is not aw are of any problems with either curved or vertical handrails, provided they move in tandem with the platform.
 As for handrail diameter, the requirements in this section are consistent with the Board sponsored hand anthropometrics research project which tested gripping by persons with various hand disabilities and confirmed the appropriateness of the specified dimensions.
 A 1-inch diameter handrail would not be usable.
 Most car handrails are made of pipe.
-In the building industry, pipe size typically specifies inside diameter so that a 1-1/ 2 inch pipe handrail actually has a larger outside diameter, sometimes up to 2 inches.
+Pipe size is typically specified by inside diameter so that a 1-1/2 inch pipe handrail actually has a larger outside diameter, sometimes up to 1.9 inches.
 Such handrails have not posed any known problem.
-Thus, the 1-1/ 2 inch diameter requirement can result in a handrail of app roximately 2 inches under current building industry practices.
-The 1-1/ 2 inch clearance also received general support and has been included.
+The 1-1/2 inch clearance also received general support and has been included.